hfp/libxs/README.md

 ## Implementation
 ## Applications and References
 **\[1] [http://cp2k.org/](http://cp2k.org/)**: Open Source Molecular Dynamics with its DBCSR component generating batches of small matrix multiplications ("matrix stacks") out of a problem-specific distributed block-sparse matrix.
-The idea and the interface of LIBXS is sharing some origin with CP2K's "libsmm" library which can be optionally substituted by LIBXS (see https://github.com/hfp/libxs/raw/master/documentation/cp2k.pdf).
+The idea and the interface of LIBXS is sharing some origin with CP2K's "libsmm" library which can be substituted by LIBXS (see https://github.com/hfp/libxs/raw/master/documentation/cp2k.pdf).

 **\[2] [https://github.com/SeisSol/SeisSol/](https://github.com/SeisSol/SeisSol/)**: SeisSol is one of the leading codes for earthquake scenarios, in particular for simulating dynamic rupture processes.
 LIBXS provides highly optimized assembly kernels which form the computational back-bone of SeisSol (see https://github.com/TUM-I5/seissol_kernels/).